Quansight-Labs/conda-metadata-app/docs/configuration.md

 ```toml
 package_discovery = "channeldata"
 ```

+In general, `channeldata` is the preferred option as it is more efficient.
+However, some conda package hosters (e.g., Artifactory) may not provide the `channeldata.json` file, in which case you can use `repodata` to discover packages.

 #### Artifact Discovery

 `artifact_discovery`: Determines the method for discovering package artifacts in the channel.
 Accepts two options: